Startup opportunity discovery

 More early-stage teams are using public conversations as an always-on market discovery layer instead of waiting for quarterly research.

-That is why founder communities, comparison threads, and competitor edits are better inputs than generic startup-idea lists.
-They reveal urgency, not just interest.
+That is why founder communities, comparison threads, recommendation requests, and competitor edits are better inputs than broad startup-idea lists.
+They reveal urgency, dissatisfaction, and switching behavior instead of empty interest.

 • Look for costly manual work, not merely popular discussion.